Residency Training Program

 There are also regular research-in-progress meetings of the Yale Radiation Oncology Consortium (YROC), which foster close collaborations among residents and attendings in clinical research.

-We invite you to read our quarterly newsletter ROK-Stars to learn about the most recent accomplishments of our residents.
+We invite you to read our newsletter ROK-Stars to learn about the most recent accomplishments of our residents.

 Life in New Haven